Stopping Hip Pain When Sitting or Lying Down

 The Anatomy of Sitting and Lying Down

-If you have pain on the outside of your hip, it might be trochanteric bursitis, a common cause of outside hip pain after sitting or pain on the hip when lying on your side.
-However, the issue isn’t just the position of your hips.
-It’s the movement patterns that put stress on these areas in the first place.
+If you have pain on the outside of your hip, it might be trochanteric bursitis.
+This is a common cause of outside hip pain after sitting or a sore hip when lying on your side.
+However, the issue isn’t just the bed or the chair; it’s the movement habits that put stress on these areas throughout the day.
+Poor hip rotation or compensations in the spine lead to that familiar hip joint pain when sitting or the feeling that your hips hurt when you sleep.

 How Movement Patterns Affect the Hips